IBM/ibm-spectrum-scale-container-native-helm/helm/ibm-spectrum-scale/README.md

 - IBM Spectrum Scale CSI Driver v2.3.1

-This Helm chart is only intended to provide ease of use for an initial deployment for Proof of Concepts (PoCs), demos or any other form of evaluations where no further lifecycle managment and upgrade paths are considered.
+This Helm chart is only intended to provide ease of use for an initial deployment for Proof of Concepts (PoCs), demos or any other types of evaluation where no further lifecycle managment and upgrade paths are considered.
 It is explicitly not intended for production use.

 This Helm chart is not supported by the IBM Spectrum Scale container